bainjen/blog-posts/erros.md

 ## Let's look at an example of how errors can guide our development using Ruby on Rails:

+In this example, we will examine the importance of working incrementally.
+Taking baby steps through our code and ~~putting out one fire~~ addressing one error message at a time can help us stay focused rather than frazzled.

+Let's do this!

 We open up a terminal and type the command to start a fresh app: